Justified Representation in Approval-Based Committee Voting: Conclusions

 Justified representation can also be used to formulate new approval-based rules.
-We mention two rules that seem particularly attractive: \begin{itemize} \item \emph{Utilitarian \jr (UJRAV) rule}: the rule that, among all committees that satisfy \jr, returns a committee with the highest \av score. \item \emph{Egalitarian \jr (EJRAV) rule}: the rule that, among all committees that satisfy \jr, returns a committee that maximizes the number of representatives of the agent who has the least number of representatives in the winning committee. \end{itemize} The computational complexity of winner determination for these rules is an interesting problem.
-Finally, analyzing the compatibility of \jr with other important properties, such as, \eg strategyproofness for dichotomous preferences, is another avenue of future research.
+We mention two rules that seem particularly attractive: \begin{quote} The \emph{utilitarian $\mathit{(E)JR}$ rule} returns a committee that, among all committees that satisfy $\mathit{(E)JR}$, has the highest \av score. \\ The \emph{egalitarian $\mathit{(E)JR}$ rule} returns a committee that, among all committees that satisfy $\mathit{(E)JR}$, maximizes the number of representatives of the voter who has the least number of representatives in the winning committee. \end{quote} The computational complexity of winner determination for these rules is an interesting problem.